ChristianSiegert/panoptikos/README.md

 ### Generating the Closure Library dependency tree

-In development mode, if you add or remove custom JavaScript classes, i.e. any non-goog class, you have to generate the dependency tree again.
+In development mode, if you add or remove custom JavaScript classes, i.e. any non-goog class, you have to generate the Closure Library dependency tree again.
 You can do this by changing to the Panoptikos project directory and executing Closure Library's Dependency Writer:

 	$ cd ./panoptikos
 	$ ./libraries/closure-library-20120710-r2029/closure/bin/build/depswriter.py \
 		--output_file=./webroot/js/dependencies.js \
 		--root_with_prefix="./webroot/js/ ../../"

-This overwrites the existing dependencies.js file.
+This overwrites the existing `./webroot/js/dependencies.js` file.

+### Adding / Removing CSS files

+When Panoptikos is started it always compiles all CSS files into a single file.
+Currently, the filenames are hard-coded in `compileCss()` in `main.go`.
+To add or remove a CSS file, simply add or remove the appropriate filepath.